kansiris/reactjs-interview-questions/README.md

     ```

+    #### What are the exceptions on React component naming?

+    The component names should start with a uppercase letter but there are few exceptions on this convention.
+The lowercase tag names with a dot (property accessors) are still considered as valid component names.
+    For example the below tag can be compiled to a valid component,

+    ```jsx harmony
+         render() {
+              return (
+                <obj.component/> // `React.createElement(obj.component)`
+              )
+        }
+    ```

    **[⬆ Back to Top](#table-of-contents)**

 88. ### Are custom DOM attributes supported in React v16?

     Yes.
 In the past, React used to ignore unknown DOM attributes.
 If you wrote JSX with an attribute that React doesn't recognize, React would just skip it.

-For example, this:
+    For example, let's take a look at the below attribute:

     ```jsx harmony
     <div mycustomattribute={'something'} />